 (39) A student shall not cheat nor attempt to cheat in an examination.
 Cheating is defined as any behaviour by a student in relation to an examination that is intended to defeat the purposes of the examination.

 (40) A person, whether a student or not, shall not do anything intended to assist any other person sitting for an examination to cheat or otherwise defeat the purposes of the examination.

 (41) A supervisor who suspects a student of cheating or acting dishonestly or unfairly, or of assisting another student to cheat or act dishonestly or unfairly, in connection with an examination, may require the student to surrender any book, paper or other material which the supervisor suspects has been or is being used by the student for such purpose and the student shall comply with any such requirement.

 (42) After surrender of any book, paper or other material in accordance with clause (41), the student may be permitted to continue the examination.

-(43) A supervisor who suspects a student of a breach of clause (39) and/or (40) shall, as soon as practicable, submit a written report of the circumstances of the alleged breach, together with any book, paper or other material surrendered in accordance with clause (41), to the Director, Student Services who shall either;
+(43) A supervisor who suspects a student of a breach of clause (39) and/or (40) shall, as soon as practicable, submit a written report of the circumstances of the alleged breach, together with any book, paper or other material surrendered in accordance with clause (41), to the Director of Student Services who shall either;

 (44) The assessment mode for a unit may be either graded or ungraded, as specified in the unit statement.